 The main network entities within the EPC are Home Subscriber Server (HSS), Mobility Management Entity (MME), Serving Gateway (S-GW), Packet Data Network Gateway (PDN-GW) and Policy & Charging Rules Function (PCRF).
 These entities are integrated with their 2G/3G counterparts so that inter-technology (e.g. 3G and 4G) handovers and communication can take place.
 The diagram below provides a high-level view of the 3G/4G core network architecture.

 If you are a professional or a telecom student, looking for a well-rounded view of mobile communications ahead of a job or internship interview, you may check out our Introduction to Mobile Communications – Pro Series.
 This slide deck can provide you with an overview of the mobile network and the key players including mobile operators & vendors and their challenges.

 What about 5G core network?

-In 5G networks, the core network architecture depends on the kind of 5G deployment.
-5G can be deployed in two ways, i.e. standalone and non-standalone, which you can read more about in this post.
-Non-standalone is currently the most common mode of deployment which uses a new 5G radio network (NR= New Radio), and an enhanced version of the LTE core network (EPC).
-This approach allows mobile operators to make the most of their existing LTE network infrastructure.
-The standalone mode, on the other hand, is not as common yet but is expected to be the real game-changer.
-The standalone deployment will use a new 5G core network (5G Core) alongside a new 5G radio network (NR).
+The core network architecture for 5G New Radio (NR) depends on the kind of deployment used for implementing it.
+5G can be deployed in two ways, stand-alone (SA) and non-stand-alone (NSA).
+Non-standalone is currently the most common mode of deployment which uses a new 5G radio network, and an enhanced version of the 4G LTE core network (EPC).
+This approach allows mobile operators to make the most of their existing LTE network infrastructure by using both 4G and 5G through dual-connectivity.
+For customers, that just means a bigger data pipe.
+The standalone mode, on the other hand, is not as common yet but is expected to be the real game-changer for 5G.
+The standalone deployment will use a new 5G core network (5G Core) alongside the 5G radio network.